original creditor

 Creditors often work with debt collectors in one of the following two ways.

-The creditor pays a fixed fee to an agency and asks it to collect the debt on behalf of the creditor.
-They will most often get in touch with a local collection agency and ask them to collect the money on the creditor's behalf.
-For instance, if the creditor is in Dallas, it only makes sense to contact a Dallas collection agency to avoid long travel and communication gaps.
+The creditor pays a fixed fee to an agency and asks it to collect the debt on its behalf.
+They most often contact a local collection agency and ask them to collect the money on the creditor's behalf.
+For instance, if the creditor is in Dallas, contacting a Dallas collection agency only makes sense to avoid long travel and communication gaps.

 Also read: Does debt go away after 7 years?

 The second way is to sell debt.
-The creditors often make calls and send warning letters before they finally give up.
-They may sell the debt to an agency that now owns the debt.
+Creditors often make calls and send warning letters before they finally give up.
+They may sell the debt to an agency that now owns it.
 The collection agency receives every penny that it can convince you to pay and keeps it.

 Can you still pay the original creditor instead of a collection agency?

 If your creditor has sold the debt to a collection agency, the agency now owns the debt.
-The creditor no longer has skin in the game, and you only have to make payment to the agency.
-However, many creditors have their own collection divisions, which means that you can still strike a deal and convince the creditor to remove your account from the collection status and return to a normal state of payments.
+The creditor no longer has skin in the game; you only have to pay the agency.
+However, many creditors have their own collection divisions.
+You can still strike a deal and convince the creditor to remove your account from the collection status and return to a normal state of payments.

 Also, read Does Debt Consolidation Hurt Your Credit?

-If you're able to pay the creditor all you owe, you can make an arrangement fairly quickly.
+If you can pay the creditor all you owe, you can make an arrangement quickly.
 You can negotiate a partial payment or settle an installment plan.
-It is advised not to promise more than you can pay because it will only make matters worse for you.
+It is advised not to promise more than you can pay because it will only worsen matters.

-On the contrary, if your creditor has sold the debt to a third-party collection agent, you may not be able to continue making the regular monthly payments to the original creditor.
-The collection agent now owns the debt, and you would be responsible for paying them instead of the original creditor.
+On the contrary, if your creditor has sold the debt to a third-party collection agent, you may need help to continue making the regular monthly payments to the original creditor.
+The collection agent now owns the debt; you would be responsible for paying them instead of the original creditor.

 How to deal with creditors?

 Once a debt goes to collection, your best option is to strike a deal with the collection agent as soon as they contact you.
-They will tell you how much you owe if you can pay them right away, they will leave and stop contacting you again.
+They will tell you how much you owe, and if you pay them right away, they will leave and stop contacting you again.
 This, however, is not possible for every debtor.

-If you don't pay and try to wait it out in hopes of avoiding the payment, the collection agency will make every effort to convince you to pay the debt.
+If you don't pay and try to wait it out to avoid the payment, the collection agency will try to convince you to pay the debt.
 However, the Fair Debt Collection Practices Act has set some rules to ensure that the collection agencies play fair.

 They can contact you by call, text, mail, email, or any other mean anywhere between the hours of 8:00 am and 9:00 pm.
 You can make them stop contacting you by asking in writing.